When it comes to landing your dream job, knowing how to prepare for an interview can tip the scales in your favor.

 - Bring copies of your resume

-Once you’ve aced your pre-screen phone call from the HR department and you landed an interview, put in the time to get ready for it.
-Here are some job interview tips to help you succeed in the process and, hopefully, get the new job you are vying for.
+Once you’ve aced your pre-screen phone call from the HR department and landed an interview, put in the time to get ready for it.
+Here are some job interview tips to help you succeed in the process and hopefully, get the job you are vying for.

-This is one portion of the interview you can almost always count on.
-This inquiry will come up in some form, and the old, “My weakness is that I work too hard,” just doesn’t cut it anymore.
+This is one portion of the interview you can almost always count on — and the old, “my weakness is that I work too hard,” just doesn’t cut it anymore.